List of sports events affected by the new virus from China - WHIZ News

 Chinese clubs in Supreme Hockey League playing home games in Russia.

-Women’s Challenge Cup of Asia in Manila, Philippines, from Feb.
-23-28 canceled.

-US-Based Professional Women’s Hockey Players Association tour of Japan from March 4-7 canceled.
+US-Based Professional Women’s Hockey Players Association tour of Japan from March 4-7 cancelled.

 JUDO